E3SM-Project/e3sm_to_cmip/docs/html/_sources/examples.rst.txt

     CMIP6 Units: kg m-2 s-1,
     E3SM Variables: PRECC, PRECL

-From this we can see that the clt variable needs the CLDTOT input variable, and pr needs both PRECC and PRECL.
+This shows that the clt CMIP variable needs the raw CLDTOT input variable, and pr needs both PRECC and PRECL.

-Next we use ncclimo to extract the time-series and do the regridding. `A detailed tutorial can be found here <https://www.youtube.com/watch?v=AJyAjH-1HuA>`_
+The next step is to use ncclimo to extract the time-series and do the regridding. `A detailed tutorial can be found here <https://www.youtube.com/watch?v=AJyAjH-1HuA>`_
-Variables specific to your case will be denoted <LIKE THIS>.

-In this example Im using files which look like "20191204.BDRD_CNPCTC_SSP585_OIBGC.ne30_oECv3.compy.cam.h0.1850-01.nc", and so their casename is "20191204.BDRD_CNPCTC_SSP585_OIBGC.ne30_oECv3.compy".
+This example uses files which look like "20191204.BDRD_CNPCTC_SSP585_OIBGC.ne30_oECv3.compy.cam.h0.1850-01.nc", and so their casename is "20191204.BDRD_CNPCTC_SSP585_OIBGC.ne30_oECv3.compy".

 .. code-block:: bash